WSOP 2023: How to Play the Bubble at the World Series of Poker

-Anyone heading to Las Vegas later this year for the World Series of Poker (WSOP) will have one goal in mind - walking away with a coveted WSOP gold bracelet.
+Anyone in Las Vegas this year for the 2023 World Series of Poker (WSOP) has one goal in mind — walking away with a coveted WSOP gold bracelet.
 However, before you can even start thinking about getting your hands on the one thing every poker player wants, you have to make the money.

 Don't worry, there's plenty more strategy articles here on PokerNews to help you get ready for what might be the biggest Series ever!